TarasMazepa/stax/README.md

     two-in-one-commit-name-and-branch-name

 ```
 You can see that a branch with `two-in-one-commit-name-and-branch-name` name was created as well as a commit with the same name `two-in-one-commit-name-and-branch-name`.

+#### Flags

+##### -a
+Adds all the files to staging area

 ### stax amend
 Amends to the current commit and force pushes branch